Television, computer and internet facilities

 - make job and other government or business applications

 Learning lounge computer bookings

 The requirements for booking a learning lounge computer are:

-- bookings are limited to two hours per day and can be made up to one week in advance
+- you can book up to one week in advance

-- sessions must be booked with library staff by phone or in person at a Council library
+- book your session with library staff by phone or in person at a Council library

-- customers must accept the Internet Use Guidelines at the start of the session.
+- you must accept the internet use guidelines at the start of the session.